alimness/sabbath-school-resources/src/en/devo/test/content/blocks.md

 ###### Heading 6

 > <p>Memory verse</p>
-> This is a memory verse This is a memory verseThis is a memory verseThis is a memory verseThis is a memory verseThis is a memory verseThis is a memory verseThis is a memory verse
+> **This is a memory** verse This is a memory verse.
+This
+> This is a memory verseThis is a memory verseThis is a memory verseThis is a memory verseThis is a memory verseThis is a memory verse
 > This is a memory verseThis is a memory verseThis is a memory verse